Raëlian beliefs and practices

 Raëlian beliefs and practices are the concepts and principles of Raëlism, a new religious movement and UFO religion founded in 1974 by Claude Vorilhon, an auto racing journalist who changed his name to "Raël".
 The followers of the International Raëlian Movement believe in an advanced species of extraterrestrial aliens called Elohim who created life on Earth.
 Raëlians are individualists who believe in sexual self-determination.
-As advocates of the universal ethic and world peace, they believe the world would be better if geniuses had an exclusive right to govern in what Rael terms Geniocracy.
+As advocates of the universal ethic and world peace, they believe the world would be better if geniuses had an exclusive right to govern in what Raël terms Geniocracy.
 As believers of life in outer space, they hope that human scientists will follow the path of the Elohim by achieving space travel through the cosmos and creating life on other planets.
 As believers in the resurrection of Jesus through a scientific cloning process (which includes memory transfer) by the Elohim, they encourage scientific research to extend life through cloning; however, critics outside are doubtful of its possibility.

 Active followers of Raëlianism have exhibited their sex-positive feminism and pacifism through outdoor contacts such as parades.
-The major initiation rite in the Raëlian Church is the baptism or Transmission of the Cellular Plan and is enacted by upper-level members in the Raëlian clergy known as guides.
+The major initiation rite in the Raëlian Church is the baptism, or Transmission of the Cellular Plan, and is enacted by upper-level members in the Raëlian clergy known as guides.